micmic210/curry-lovers/README.md

   * 404 Page
   The 404 Page is a custom error page that appears when a user navigates to a non-existent page on the site.
 Instead of a standard error message, this page features a friendly and creative design that keeps the tone light and inviting.
 It provides clear navigation options to help users quickly find their way back to relevant content, ensuring a smooth and frustration-free user experience.

+  * Future Implementations

+ The Curry Lovers website will be enhanced with the following features to provide users with a richer and more informative experience:

+	1. Recipe Database: A comprehensive, searchable database of curry recipes.
+Users can filter by region (e.g., Indian, Thai), spice level (mild, medium, hot), and dietary preferences (vegan, gluten-free).
+This allows users to easily discover new recipes tailored to their tastes and dietary needs.

+	2. Nutritional Information: Detailed nutritional breakdown for each recipe, including calories, macronutrients (protein, fat, carbohydrates), and potential allergens.
+This helps users make informed dietary choices.

+	3. Curry History and Culture Section: An educational section exploring the origins and cultural significance of curry in various parts of the world.
+This feature enhances user understanding and appreciation of the diversity of curry.

 ### Technologies Used
 #### Languages Used
 The Curry Lovers website is built using a combination of modern web development languages to ensure a responsive, user-friendly, and visually appealing experience: